erik-adelbert/aoc/README.md

 # aoc

-My advent of code programs
+My advent of code solutions

-All programs have been carefully composed and run collectively in around 95ms(2022) and 254ms(2021).
+All programs have been carefully composed and run collectively in around 95ms(2022) and 258ms(2021).
 Coding notes have proven useful for others on reddit.

 Happy coding!